 Looking for the perfect university to study consumes a lot of time.
-A great help is the homepage of swissuniversities.
-There you find useful information about the grading system in Switzerland and the requirements for admission.
-Swissuniversities’ interactive card of Switzerland also helps you to find your favourite uni or school in Switzerland.
-It offers you information on how many students there are and the respective percentage of international students.
-Also it says how much the semester fees are and what faculties you will find there.
-The basic semester fee is 800 CHF.
+A great help are the homepages of swissuniversities and erudera.
+There you can find useful information about the grading system in Switzerland and the requirements for admission in the different universities or schools in Switzerland.
+You can check how much the semester fees are and what faculties and disciplines each uni/ high school offers.
+The basic semester fee is around 800 CHF.
 This can increase if you choose a special subject.
-Also see The Report on National Student Fee and Support Systems in European Higher Education.
-On page 59 you will find more information on Switzerland.
+In the website of erudera you can find useful tips for travelling and living in Switzerland.

 Here we provide you with some basic information about Swiss universities/higher schools: